Electrify Process Heat.

 What we optimize for

 We keep the engineering grounded in field reality.
-The goal is a system that is understandable, installable, and maintainable.
+The system must be understandable, installable, and maintainable.

 Integration first